-Achieved Credit by Exam, or ACE, is one way to earn credit for some of our courses.
-ACE tests are written by SMC faculty and reflect the content taught in our courses, similar to a comprehensive final exam.
-Credit achieved in this manner might not be transferable to other institutions.
-If you are planning to transfer to another college, you should contact that institution and inquire whether our ACE credits are accepted there.
-A maximum of 13 credit hours can be earned through ACE testing.
+Achieved Credit by Examination, or ACE, is one way to earn credit for some SMC courses.
+ACE tests are written by SMC faculty and reflect the content taught in courses, similar to a comprehensive final exam.
+Credit achieved through ACE testing might not be transferable to other institutions.
+Students who plan to transfer to another college should contact that institution and inquire whether ACE credits are accepted there.
 Course objectives, score requirements, and other specifications are located in the Testing Center and the Fred L. Mathews Library.
-To be eligible to take an ACE test you must have an application for admission on file with SMC and present a valid picture ID at the time of testing.
+To be eligible to take an ACE test, students must have an application for admission on file with SMC and present a valid picture ID at the time of testing.
 Each test can be taken one time only and has a non-refundable fee of \$50.00 to be paid via cash or check in the Testing Center at the time of testing.
-Tests may take up to four weeks to be graded.
 Test results may take up to four weeks.

-Subject Assessment Test
+Subject Assessment Tests

-There are Subject Assessment Tests which allow you to test out of a basic level course.
-The exams are not for credit, but will allow you to take the next level course in sequence.
+There are Subject Assessment Tests which allow students to test out of a basic-level course.
+The exams are not for credit but will allow students to take the next level course in sequence.
 There is no fee for the first test.
 One retest is allowed, with a fee of \$20.00.
 Contact the Testing Center for available Subject Assessment Tests.